ajwills72/rmip/docs/teacher_notes.md

     12.2.
 We expect a higher standard of written (and graphical) expression at M.Sc. level.
 At B.Sc. level, in some weaker cases the quality of English is not that great.
 And, at B.Sc. level, we would try quite hard to see beyond that to the substantive content.
 For an M.Sc. piece of work, we expect consistently good-quality writing that shouldn't need to be 'decoded' into a clear expression by the reader.

+### After marking

+After the marking is complete, the ML runs a statistical moderation process (for details, see the `script` folder in the github repository for these pages), and then uploads the marks to Moodle (the DLE).
+The final step for the module team is to release the marks to the students (again done by the ML).
+This done via Moodle, folllowing [these instructions](moodle-mark-release.md).
+From this point, the marks are imported into the university's record system ("Unit-E") by Faculty administrative staff, for preparation of exam board materials.